 In April 2018, we entered into a senior unsecured delayed-draw Term Loan Credit Agreement ("Term Loan") with a syndicate of banks and an available commitment amount of \$1.5 billion.
 The full amount of the Term Loan was drawn on May 14, 2018, to partially finance the Ainsworth acquisition.
-Borrowings under the Term Loan bear interest on the prevailing U.S. Prime Rate or London Interbank Offered Rate ("LIBOR"), based on our election, and is payable either on a quarterly basis or at the end of the borrowing term.
+Borrowings under the Term Loan bear interest on the prevailing U.S. Prime Rate or LIBOR, based on our election, and is payable either on a quarterly basis or at the end of the borrowing term.
 The Term Loan matures on May 14, 2021, and does not require scheduled amortization payments.
 Voluntary prepayments are permitted without premium or penalty.
-As of April 30, 2019, we have prepaid \$700.0 on the Term Loan.
-The interest rate on the Term Loan at April 30, 2019, was 3.62 percent.
+As of April 30, 2020, we have prepaid \$800.0 on the Term Loan to date, including \$100.0 in 2020.
+The interest rate on the Term Loan at April 30, 2020, was 1.21 percent.
+In November 2019, we entered into an amendment to the Term Loan that decreased the applicable margins on LIBOR, based on our long-term unsecured debt rating.
+This amendment did not have a material impact on our consolidated financial statements.

 We have available a \$1.8 billion unsecured revolving credit facility with a group of 11 banks that matures in September 2022.
 Additionally, we participate in a commercial paper program under which we can issue short-term, unsecured commercial paper not to exceed \$1.8 billion at any time.
 The commercial paper program is backed by our revolving credit facility and reduces what we can borrow under the revolving credit facility by the amount of commercial paper outstanding.
 Commercial paper will be used as a continuing source of short-term financing for general corporate purposes.
-As of April 30, 2019, we had \$426.0 of short-term borrowings outstanding, all of which were issued under our commercial paper program, at a weighted-average interest rate of 2.75 percent.
+As of April 30, 2020, we had \$248.0 of short-term borrowings outstanding, all of which were issued under our commercial paper program, at a weighted-average interest rate of 0.40 percent.